 A critical yet often-overlooked step in disinfecting is following the dwell time instructions, which specify how long the chemical needs to remain on a surface to kill microorganisms.
 This dramatically impacts efficacy.
 In most cases, a ‘spray and wipe’ technique is completely ineffective.
 Rather, a disinfectant should be allowed to dwell for the prescribed time, often at least 5-10 minutes, which can be tricky if the product is evaporating too quickly.
 Disinfection wet wipes also have dwell times that need to be followed.
 One wet wipe product states that in order to sanitize, a surface must remain “visibly wet” for 10 seconds and to disinfect for 4 minutes.

 Note that all of the above information only addresses disinfecting surfaces.
 However, the flu is less frequently spread from surfaces as it is primarily an airborne virus.
 Contracting the influenza virus is best avoided by remaining away from sick individuals where you can breathe droplets from coughing, sneezing, or even talking.

 The investment you have made in your facility will be protected by processes and procedures which meet cleaning objectives and won’t harm finishes and furnishings.
 Many more practices contribute to a clean and healthy indoor environment.
 To become efficient and effective, cleaning and operations personnel need proper training – the cost of which is worthwhile when the occupants of your space are well.
 In this way, commercial cleaning services can transform from an added budget cost into a value-added investment.

-Clean Advocate uses environmentally friendly products which are Green Seal certified meeting health, environment and performance requirements.
+Clean Advocate uses environmentally friendly products that are Green Seal certified to meet health, environmental and performance requirements.
 Combined with our procedures appropriate to the occupancy and surface types in each individual setting, we will give you peace of mind by being your single point of contact for all your commercial cleaning needs.
 Call today to start creating a program tailored just for you.